MinPolyQuot: runs out of primes

 This is surely a problem with all modular methods; we must find a good solution.

-#1 Updated by John Abbott 10 months ago
+#1 Updated by John Abbott about 1 year ago

 Here is an example input which triggers the problem (after about 12 mins' CPU time)